SeldonIO/tempo/docs/workflow/workflow.md

 ## Save Model Artifacts

 For any custom python code defined using the *model* and *pipeline* decorators you will need to save the python environment needed to run the code and the pickled code itself.
 This can be done by using the [save](../api/tempo.serve.loader.html) method.
-See the [intro example](../examples/intro/README.html) for a demonstration.
+See the [example](../examples/multi-model/README.html) for a demonstration.

 ## Deploy model